kroucher/create-t3-app-docs/src/pages/en/configuration/environment-variables.md

 ┣ 📜 schema.mjs
 <br></br>

 A `z.object` is used as a schema, with each object key representing an environment variable and value representing a `z` method for validation.
-Each time a new environment variable is needed, it must be added to _both_ .env[.local/.production etc] as well as `env-schema.mjs`.
+Each time a new environment variable is needed, it must be added to _both_ .env[.local/.production etc] as well as `schema.mjs`.

 # Files